psycopg/psycopg2/doc/src/connection.rst

     .. attribute:: async

-        Read only attribute: 1 if the connection is asynchronous, 0 otherwse.
+        Read only attribute: 1 if the connection is asynchronous, 0 otherwise.

     .. method:: poll()